Control Allocation Algorithm for Hypersonic Glide Vehicles with Input Limitations: Conclusion

 with the actuator rate at the initial time, when the allocation algorithm starts, given by

 The critical rate limit \(\dot{u}_{\mathrm{crit}, i}(\boldsymbol{x}(t))\), representing the rate bound the actuator is approaching, is defined as:

 The carefully crafted weighting matrices $\mathbf{W}_m$ and $\mathbf{W}_r$ contribute to the proposed control allocation algorithm's overall efficiency and stability, aligning with the discussed operational objectives.
-However, it is important to note that the proposed weighting functions $w_{m,i}(\boldsymbol{x}(t),u_i(t))$ and $w_{r,i}(\dot{u}_i(t-T))$ establish linear relationships with respect to the maximum and minimum values $u_{\max,i}(\boldsymbol{x}(t))$, $u_{\min,i}(\boldsymbol{x}(t))$, $\dot{u}_{\max,i}(\boldsymbol{x}(t))$, and $\dot{u}_{\min,i}(\boldsymbol{x}(t))$.
+However, it is important to note that the proposed weighting functions $w_{m,i}$ and $w_{r,i}$ establish linear relationships with respect to the maximum and minimum values $u_{\max,i}(\boldsymbol{x}(t))$, $u_{\min,i}(\boldsymbol{x}(t))$, $\dot{u}_{\max,i}(\boldsymbol{x}(t))$, and $\dot{u}_{\min,i}(\boldsymbol{x}(t))$.
 Similarly, they assume an affine correlation between aerodynamic drag and thermal loads.
 While this linear approach ensures computational simplicity and efficiency, it inherently represents an idealized approximation.
 The proposed methodology simplifies the weighting function design but may not fully capture the nonlinear dependencies observed in practice.
-Future work could investigate incorporating nonlinear weighting schemes to better account for the interactions between deflection states, aerodynamic drag, and thermal effects while maintaining computational feasibility.